This guide was updated November 9, 2019.

 Depending on the time of day, there are several restaurants in and around Eixample worth a visit.

 El Berro – a nice café that opens early for breakfast at 7am and serves lunch until 2:00pm.
 You can find a variety of tapas, sandwiches and classic Catalan favorites in this local restaurant for a nice price.
 Address: Carrer de Diputacio, 180

-The Bench – a gay restaurant located in the famous gay hotel Axel.
-The food is a mix of local Spanish and Catalan cuisine.
+Nikkei 103 – Japanese restaurant located in the famous gay hotel Axel.
+The food is cultural fusion Peruvian and Japanese cuisine.
 Like the hotel, the design is retro modern with a relaxed atmosphere.
 Address: Carrer Aribau, 33

 Brunch & Cake – this is a great option for brunch if you sleep through your hotel breakfast.
 They have great pancakes and French toast as well as omelet’s, soups, salads and sandwiches.
 They also offer freshly pressed juice and a home-brewed organic coffee.
 Address: Carrer d'Enric Granados, 19